-There must be difficulty with the ideation and/or planning
+To diagnose dyspraxia, there must be difficulty with ideation and/or planning

 In order to have dyspraxia, sensory integration therapists would expect that there is difficulty with at least two of these areas.
 Some people with dyspraxia may have difficulty with all three areas.
 So, they are not just clumsy with their movements.
 They must also have difficulty either thinking of an idea of what to do and/or figuring out how to do it.
-If the child or adult only has difficulty with doing, then this would not meet the criteria for dyspraxia as described by Ayres.
-Children and adults with dyspraxia also have some difficulty with tactile discrimination.
-You can read more about what tactile discrimination is in our post ‘Everything you Need to Know about the Touch Sense.’
+If the child or adult only has difficulty with doing, then this would not meet the criteria for dyspraxia as initially described by Ayres.

-Myth 2 – Dyspraxia and DCD are the same thing
+Myth 2: Dyspraxia and DCD are the same

 DCD is a formal diagnosis.
 Children with DCD must have delays with their motor skills greater than would be expected for their age.
-Their difficulties need to affect all areas of their life, so both school and home.
+Their difficulties need to affect all areas of their life, so both at school and home.
 The delays in their motor skills must also not be due to another condition, such as cerebral palsy.
 It is recommended that this condition is not diagnosed until after the age of seven.
 Often there are challenges with organisation, planning and time keeping.

 It is very common for children with dyspraxia to receive a diagnosis of DCD and for the terms to be used interchangeably.
 This is, firstly, because children with dyspraxia typically meet the criteria for DCD and their motor skill ability is poor.
-Secondly, although the term dyspraxia is commonly used to describe motor planning difficulties and clumsiness, it does not exist as a formal diagnosis.
+Secondly, although the term dyspraxia is commonly used to describe motor planning difficulties and clumsiness, it isn’t a formal diagnosis.
 It is not listed in the diagnostic manuals or in the international disease classification document.
-Therefore paediatricians and occupational therapists use the term DCD when giving a formal diagnosis, even if they refer to dyspraxia as well.
+Therefore, paediatricians and occupational therapists use the term DCD when giving a formal diagnosis, even if they refer to dyspraxia as well.